neondatabase/website/content/docs/reference/glossary.md

 ### suspend_compute

 A Neon Control Plane operation that suspends a compute endpoint after a period of inactivity.
-For information about how Neon manages compute resources, see Compute lifecycle.
 See [Operations](https://neon.tech/docs/manage/operations) for more information.
+For information about how Neon manages compute resources, see [Compute lifecycle](dprice-add-operation-glossary-entries).

 ### Technical Preview